Matroid schemes and geometric posets: Poset terminology and notation

 The poset $P$ is \textbf{bounded below} if it has a unique minimum element, denoted by $\zero$.
 The poset $P$ is \textbf{ranked} if there is an order-preserving map $\rank_P:P\to\Z_{\geq 0}$ such that whenever $y$ covers $x$, $\rank_P(y)=\rank_P(x)+1$.
 We may assume that, if $P$ is bounded below, then $\rank_P(\zero)=0$.
 If $P$ is bounded below and ranked, let be its set of \textbf{atoms}.

 Two posets $P$ and $Q$ are isomorphic if there is a bijection $\phi:P\to Q$ such that $x\leq_Py$ if and only if $\phi(x)\leq_Q\phi(y)$.

 For a set $T$, denote by $\boo(T)$ the Boolean algebra on $T$, that is, the lattice whose elements are subsets of $T$ partially ordered by inclusion.
 A poset $P$ is a \textbf{simplicial poset} if it is bounded below, ranked, and for any $x\in P$, the subposet $P_{\leq x}$ is isomorphic to the Boolean lattice $\boo(\at(P_{\leq x}))$.
 The rank function on a simplicial poset $P$ is determined by $\rank_P(x)=|\at(P_{\leq x})|$, and we will abbreviate $|x|:=\rank_P(x)$ whenever it is understood that $P$ is a simplicial poset.
+The reader is warned that we use this notation liberally and rely on context: if $x$ is an element of a simplicial poset then $|x|$ means its rank in the simplicial poset, and if $T$ is a finite set then $|T|$ means the cardinality of the set (equivalently, its rank in the poset $\boo(T)$).
+For instance, since we view $x\vee y$ as a set rather than an element, the notation $|x\vee y|$ means the cardinality of this set.

 Let $P$ be a simplicial poset, and let $x,a\in P$ such that $a\leq x$.
 Then in the Boolean lattice $P_{\leq x}$, there is a unique element $x\setminus a$ for which $(x\setminus a)\wedge a=\zero$ and $(x\setminus a)\vee a=x$.
 This element $x\setminus a$ is called the \textbf{complement} of $a$ in $P_{\leq x}$, and it satisfies $|x\setminus a|=|x|-|a|$.
 Further note that for elements $x,y$ in a simplicial poset $P$, if $x\vee y\neq\emptyset$ then $|x\wedge y|=1$, since any lower bound must be a lower bound in the lattice $P_{\leq u}$ for any $u\in x\vee y$.